vishnukriz/interview/Selenium.md

 **XPath in Selenium Explain XPath Absolute and XPath Relative**
 ---
-XPath, also defined as XML-Path (Extensible Markup Language Path), is a language used to query XML documents and provide functionalities like locating elements in Selenium by iterating through each element in a webpage.
+1. XPath, also defined as XML-Path (Extensible Markup Language Path), is a language used to query XML documents and provide functionalities like locating elements in Selenium by iterating through each element in a webpage.
-In XPath, data is stored in a key-value pair format similar to an HTML tag.
-It uses a single slash, i.e. ‘ / ’ for creating an absolute path, and a double slash, i.e. ‘ // ’ for creating a relative path for an element to be located on a webpage
+2. In XPath, data is stored in a key-value pair format similar to an HTML tag.
+3. It uses a single slash, i.e. ‘ / ’ for creating an absolute path, and a double slash, i.e. ‘ // ’ for creating a relative path for an element to be located on a webpage
+4. Single slash '/' - used to create xpath with absolute path Eg:/html/body/div/form/input
+5. Double slash '//' - used to create xpath with relative path Eg: "//input[text='element']"
 ---

 **Questions**